A garlic butter spinach tilapia salad served with creamy avocado dressing. It's an amazing flavor combination that's low carb and keto friendly!

 Don't worry about the plain yogurt in the dressing.
 Although you wouldn't know it from the label, if there's no sugar added, plain whole milk yogurt is a low carb.

 I went back to see if I had many fish recipes.
-Turns out I don’t!
-I do have post written after my son made a dish with the fish he caught.
+Turns out I don't!

 I'm thinking I need to work on more low carb fish recipes.
 What do you think?
 Do you enjoy eating fish and other seafood?